mestreben/mestreben/README.md

 - 🏢 Financial Data Analyst at [LSEG](https://www.lseg.com/en).
 - :dart: Learning ***AWS***
 - :world_map: I speak fluently English, French, Spanish, and Portuguese

+  All my projects were internal and company private, that is why I haven't shared too much here yet, but I'm working on it 🤠

 ## 🧰 Skills